visier/api-samples/dv-export/python/export-to-database/README.md

 # DV Export Script
 This script provides an example for using the Visier Data Version Export API through the [Visier Python Connector](https://github.com/visier/connector-python) to export and process data versions from Visier.
+For more information about the Data Version Export API, see [Data Version Export API](https://docs.visier.com/developer/apis/data-out/data-version-export/data-version-export-api.htm).

 ## Getting Started
 ### Environment